Bicyclist riding along AlCan Highway

 Sleep: Discovery Yukon

-Your final day in Canada today, as you pedal across the border into Alaska.
-But first you will visit Beaver Creek, Canada's western most town, with its unique church built from re-purposed military quonset huts.
-Today's ride winds down at the Tetlin Wildlife Refuge Visitor Center about 30 miles past the border.
-After time to discover nature, we will shuttle into Tok for the night.
+Our last day in Canada takes us across the border into Alaska!
+We'll visit Beaver Creek, Canada's westernmost town, with its unusual church built from repurposed military quonset huts.
+Our ride ends at the Tetlin Wildlife Refuge Visitor Center, giving us time to explore the natural wonders of this unique area.
+We'll then shuttle to Tok for the night.

 Ride: 60 mi, Land: small hills